 3 sprigs thyme

-Garnishes: jammy or hard-boiled eggs, croutons
+Garnishes: Jammy or hard-boiled eggs, croutons

 - Roast the cherry tomatoes (see recipe above).
 Place roasted tomatoes in food processor and whizz until pureed.

-- Pull out your favorite soup pot and place it on the stovetop on medium heat.
+- Pull out your favorite soup pot and place it on the stovetop over medium heat.
 I like my Lodge enameled cast iron Dutch oven, but any 4 to 6 quart pot will do.